 Having deliberately avoided social media for the last ten years, I finally joined Twitter in July 2017.
 I dabbled with Facebook when it was first launched but didn’t care for it, still don’t.
-Usually, the first thing I do when trying something new; is to turn to a book.
+Usually, the first thing I do when trying something new is to turn to a book.
 In this instance, a bit like getting into cold water, I just jumped.
 At first, I splashed around wildly.
 Gradually, I managed to find a steady stroke.
-At times, the tweets rained down like bullets, at others, they swelled and peaked in a storm of emotion and unmet need.
+At times, the tweets rain down like bullets, at others, they swell and peak in a storm of emotion.

-My comments were often naïve, sometimes silly?; a testing of the water.
-A bit like a drunk at a party, I would stagger around, pleased to be there, barging in on other’s conversations, making inappropriate comments.
+My comments were/are often naïve: a testing of the water.
+A bit like a drunk at a party, I stagger around, pleased to be here, barging in on other’s conversations, making inappropriate comments.
 I have learnt by making mistakes, I’m still making them.

 Why did I join Twitter?

-I had many questions: Why was dyslexia ignored?
+I had unanswered questions: Why was dyslexia ignored?
 Why was it so difficult for schools to listen to and work with parents?
 Why weren’t schools doing more to support this, fairly common, difference?

 I am someone who is solution-focused.
 I would rather do something, try anything, than to do nothing.

 It was my husband who suggested Twitter and now I have no memory of the conversation.
 I had been working on a resource for teaching time with a friend and I was going to guest blog about it.
 In the end, she said ‘You do it’!
 I’m a self-confessed technophobe but it’s surprising what you can do when you have the motivation.
-Within weeks, I was on Twitter, with my own blog – I was finding my voice.
+Within weeks, I was on Twitter, writing a blog – I was finding my voice.

 Having learnt about how speech and language difficulties are linked to dyslexia, I now realise this is something I’ve struggled with my whole life.
-From a matriarchal family of dominant women (I grew up without a father), it was hard to get a word in!
-My elder sister was/is funny, charismatic and I was, well bookish and ‘quiet’.
+From a matriarchal family of dominant women, it was hard to get a word in.
+My elder sister is funny, charismatic and I was, well, bookish.
 I was PAINFULLY shy.
 I would have a huge physical response to speaking in public or to strangers: sweaty palms, shaky voice, red face, rashy neck.